neapsix/wezterm/readme.md

 Make sure `color_scheme` is not specified, because the color scheme overrides all custom colors defined in the lua configuration.

+Note that WezTerm now (as of March 2023) includes built-in Rosé Pine color schemes imported from the Gogh collection.
+The color schemes here use slightly different color selections and also include colors for the tab bar.

 ## Gallery

 ### Rosé Pine